Sorry, you need to enable JavaScript to visit this website.

 • Support for starting your own business by young people with high education and qualifications who have motivation and business ideas.

 The intensification of the dialogue between educational and business institutions in Bulgaria is also supported by career guidance and development centers, which operate in 49 out of 52 higher education institutions.
 They play a significant role in modern education and training and are an essential means of overcoming barriers in communication between business, academia and students.
-Their main function, together with student guidance and preparation, is support in student selection processes for internships and jobs and providing feedback between stakeholders.
-Every year the Ministry of Education and Science collects aggregated information for reporting the activities of career centers according to indicators approved by the Minister of Education and Science.
+Their main function, along with student guidance and preparation, is to support the student selection processes for internships and jobs and providing feedback between stakeholders.

 The first Center for Career Development was established in 1994 at the American University in Bulgaria – Blagoevgrad.
 In 1999 at the Sofia University “St. Kliment Ohridski” was established a career center under a project with the financial assistance of the Employment Agency and the British Embassy.
+Now, the biggest university in Bulgaria has career development centers for each faculty.
 The other career development centers were established in the period 2002 – 2010.
-Today, career centres are among the most important universities structures and are included in accreditation and quality assessment procedures.
+Today, career centers are among the most important university structures and are included in accreditation and quality assessment procedures.

 The main activities carried out by the career development centers are mainly directed to students and to employers.
-The activity aimed at students is mainly related to providing information about jobs, consulting and assistance in the preparation of CVs and motivational letters, consultations for preparing for an interview, interviewing students on various issues, collecting information about the professional realization of graduate students, maintaining information boards and websites with up-to-date materials for students, as job advertisements, advertisements for events related to professional realization, scholarships for training abroad, training seminars in the country and abroad.
+The career guidance activity for students is mainly related to providing information about jobs, consulting and assistance in the preparation of CVs and cover letters, consultations for preparing for an interview, interviewing students on various issues, collecting information about the professional realization of graduate students, maintaining information boards and websites with up-to-date materials for students, as job ads, ads for professional realization-related events, scholarships for training abroad, training seminars in the country and abroad.

 The main activities of the career development centers are: